 - If I did not declare my partner upon immigrating to Canada, I can sponsor my partner after I obtain my Permanent residence.

-Myth – If at the time of immigrating the sponsor was already in a marital relationship with the person they wish to sponsor but did not declare it, their application will be refused under Immigration Regulation 117(9)d), which applies to people residing outside Canada; and 125(1)d), which applies to people being sponsored from within Canada.
+Myth – With few exceptions, if at the time of immigrating the sponsor was already in a marital relationship with the person they wish to sponsor but did not declare it, their application will be refused under Immigration Regulation 117(9)d), which applies to people residing outside Canada; and 125(1)d), which applies to people being sponsored from within Canada.
 In both cases, if at the moment the sponsor became a Permanent resident the partner was not declared, then the partner cannot be sponsored.

 - The sponsor cannot apply to bring someone if he/she has already sponsored a partner in the past 3 years.